Evg-msk/ida_project_shop/README.md

 If you want run the project on your computer you need to download the project archive or write cmd command **git clone https://github.com/Evg-msk/ida_project_shop.git** and open it on your computer and run the command in the code editor or console **npm run dev**

+##If you want see the result of a request sent from the trash, open the console from devtools in browser!
 ## Build Setup

 ```bash